pkdevboxy/features/jvm/toolchains/select-toolchain/README.md

-# Java compile tasks select "best" compatible toolchain
+# Java compile tasks select "best" compatible JDK

 Story:

 ## Summary

-This story will make Gradle use the declared toolchains and choose the most appropriate version to compile Java classes, while being lenient: if a strict match is found, the toolchain will be used.
+This story will make Gradle use the declared JDK and choose the most appropriate version to compile Java classes, while being lenient: if a strict match is found, the toolchain will be used.
 If a superior version of the JDK is found, then we would select the *closest* version (no failure).

 ## Usage